VeronicaM/ml-microservices/README.md

 The API endpoint is setup with Flask in the app.py.
 The model is in the `model_data` folder.
 You can see a prediction result example in the `output_txt_files` folder.
 To get your own predictions setup and run the project with either Docker or Kubernetes and run `./make_prediction.sh` to hit the API endpoint with a customized HTTP request params.

+**Note** This project is compatible wtih Python 3.7.5.
+This will not work with Python 3.8 due to incompatibilities in sklearn.
+You can manage your Python version using [pyenv](https://realpython.com/intro-to-pyenv/)

 ## Setup the Environment

 * Create a virtualenv and activate it